Collection Features

 Studio Glass Sculpture

 Since 2013, the FWMoA has committed to building a world-class collection of studio glass sculpture, with the aim of becoming a center for glass in the Midwest.
-Now at over 400 sculptures, the FWMoA glass collection includes some of the earliest experimental work of Harve Littleton and Dominick Libino, followed by examples of the development of glass sculpture from every decade to the present from around the world.
+Now at over 400 sculptures, the FWMoA glass collection includes some of the earliest experimental work of Harvey Littleton and Dominick Libino, followed by examples of the development of glass sculpture from every decade to the present from around the world.
 Visitors will find major works on view from Dale Chihuly, Martin Blank, Howard Ben Tré, Paul Stankard, Therman Statom, and dozens more in our Glass Wing.

 Painting of flowers